image.jpeg

 Who are we?

-Jason Splichal—Editoris a husband, father, photographer, wilderness advocate, and the author of six books including Katsura (2015), Flux (2012), and The Disappeared (2005).
+Jason Splichal—Co-founder and Co-editoris a husband, father, photographer, wilderness advocate, and the author of six books including Katsura (2015), Flux (2012), and The Disappeared (2005).
 Winner of the Lake Superior Writers Prize, his poetry, flash fiction, and creative nonfiction have appeared in journals, magazines, and anthologies throughout the United States.
 He holds undergraduate degrees in Comprehensive English Education and American Indian Studies, as well as a master’s degree in Education.
+His graduate work proved that natural light and living plants in the classroom create statistically significant increases in academic achievement and student engagement.
 His postgraduate work focused on examining the connections between consciousness and creation in the Language Arts classroom by developing and implementing strategies to help students initiate, control, and sustain flow states (theta states) in the creative writing process.
-He divides his time between New Mexico and Wisconsin—where he served children and families for 22 years as a multi-award-winning English teacher.
-Currently, he works in the shipping container industry by day and gives his heart to Sky Island Journal by night.
+He divides his time between his ranch in New Mexico and his home in Wisconsin—where he served children and families for 22 years as an award-winning English teacher.
+He works in the shipping container industry by day and gives his heart to Sky Island Journal by night.